bluemage/autohotkey-night-light-toggle/README.md

 AutoHotKey scripts

-here is an AutoHotKey script to enable and disable windows 11 night light
+Here is an AutoHotKey script to enable and disable windows 11 night light as a keyboard shortcut.

 coordinates for